 Do you sometimes feel that life seems too much or too difficult?
+Are you struggling with feelings of anxiety?
 Do you feel that your life has lost its meaning?

 We can often feel as though we’re alone, scared, and that there’s nothing we can do.
 And that’s actually very common.
 People can hide their problems from others because they fear what will happen if they were to admit this to anyone else.
 But we all have problems, and we can all work towards solving them.